Global Humanitarian Forum

 The Global Humanitarian Forum was a non-profit foundation in Geneva, Switzerland, active from 2007 to 2010.
 Presided over by former United Nations Secretary General Kofi Annan, its secretariat was established by Meinrad Studer, assigned by the SDC.
 Subsequently, the forum was led by CEO and Director General Walter Fust.
 The Forum intended to serve as an independent platform for debate and collaboration on global humanitarian issues.
 Its activities included research projects, advocacy and projects to deal with humanitarian concerns.

-The organisation encountered serious financial diffulties due to which the Forum had to dismiss its staff in March 2010.
+The organisation encountered serious financial difficulties due to which the Forum had to dismiss its staff in March 2010.
 On 31 March 2010 the Swiss Federal Department of Foreign Affairs announced that the Forum was over-indebted and obliged to cease its activity.

 Projects

 The Forum's centerpiece event, the Annual Forum, was held each summer in Geneva.
 It gathered some 400 senior international participants from public, private and non-governmental sectors.